Porius: A Romance of the Dark Ages: Background

 John Cowper Powys (1872–1963) initially established his literary reputation on the basis of four long novels, his Wessex novels.
 The last of these Maiden Castle was begun in Dorchester, Dorset, near where Hardy had lived, after Powys had returned from the USA, with his lover, Phyllis Playter, in 1934.
-However, in July, 1935 they moved to the village of Corwen, Denbighshire, North Wales, historically part of Edeirnion or Edeyrnion and an ancient commote of medieval Wales, where he completed Maiden Castle (1936).
+However, in July, 1935 they moved to the village of Corwen, Denbighshire, North Wales, historically part of Edeirnion or Edeyrnion, an ancient commote of medieval Wales, where he completed Maiden Castle (1936).
 Edeirnion was nominally once a part of the Kingdom of Powys.
 This move to the land of his ancestors led Powys to writing the first of two historical novels set in this region of Wales, Owen Glendower, which was completed in 1939, published in the USA in 1941 and Britain in 1942.

 Then in 1940 he began a new novel set in contemporary Corwen but soon gave it up, to start his "Romance of Corwen", Porius, subtitled "a Romance of the Dark Ages" in January 1942.
 This, initially, was to have been about the Roman, stoic philosopher Boethius.
 However, Boethius never even appears and it was not completed until seven years later, in February, 1949.
 Between 1942 and 1951 Powys, however, published five non-fiction works: Mortal Strife (1942), The Art of Growing Old (1944), Dostoievsky (1946), Obstinate Cymric: Essays 1935–1947 (1947), and Rabelais (1948).
 Powys initially submitted Porius to Simon & Schuster his American publishers, publisher of all his previous major novels, from Wolf Solent (1929) to Owen Glendower (1941).
 But they rejected it as "indecypherable and overwritten".
 He had also sent a typescript to his English publisher, The Bodley Head.
 They, however, "refused to consider it, unless it was reduced by one third".
 This he did, reducing a typescript of 1589 pages to 999; however, Bodley Head made such "an insultingly small offer" that Powys rejected it.
 Finally Eric Harvey of Macdonald and Co. came to his rescue, but it was the abridged version that was published in 1951.
 More recently two new editions of Porius have been published in the attempt to reach Powys's original intention, with the use of the original manuscripts.
 The first, edited by Wilbur T. Albrecht, was published in 1994 by the Colgate University Press.
 This edition was, however, heavily criticized, and in 2007 Judith Bond and Morine Krissdóttir edited another version, published by Overlook Duckworth.

 Plot

-The setting is the Kingdom of Edeyrnion in North Wales, where the indigenous Forest people have ruled by the Brythonic Celts on behalf of Rome.
+The setting is the Kingdom of Edeyrnion in North Wales, where the indigenous Forest people have been ruled by the Brythonic Celts on behalf of Rome.
 Prince Einion, ruler of Edeyrnion, owes allegiance to the Emperor Arthur, who rules Britain for Rome.
 While historians tells us that Rome withdrew its army from Britain around 410 AD, Roman influence is still strong in Powys's late 5th century.
 But in the autumn of 499 AD the Saxons, under their leader Colgrim, are advancing on Edeyrnion and the Forest people have joined with them against their Brythonic rulers.